The following information is for adults over the age of 18.

 If you want to call someone about how you feel or how to deal with someone else’s behaviour, you could contact one of the following helplines for immediate assistance.

-These helplines have specially trained volunteers who’ll listen to you, understand what you’re going through and help you through the immediate crisis.
+These helplines have specially trained volunteers who will listen to you, understand what you are going through and help you through the immediate crisis.

 Samaritans